 Alongside this, the shaman had to ensure that there were enough animals to hunt.
-The shaman, also known as ‘the technician of the sacred’, communes and readdresses the balance between humanity and the whole of creation.
-William Lessa and Evon Vogt wrote of the journey of an Eskimo shaman who went to visit Sedna, goddess of the sea, when sickness and famine threatened the people: “These misfortunes are due to misdeeds and offenses committed by men and they gather dirt and impurity over the body of the goddess.
-It is necessary for the shaman to go through a dangerous ordeal to reach the sea goddess at the bottom of the sea.
+The shaman, also known as “the technician of the sacred”, communes, and readdresses the balance between humanity and the whole of creation.
+William Lessa and Evon Vogt wrote of the journey of an Eskimo shaman who went to visit Sedna, goddess of the sea, when sickness and famine threatened the people: “These misfortunes are due to misdeeds and offences committed by men, and they gather dirt and impurity over the body of the goddess.
+It is necessary for the shaman to go through a dangerous ordeal, to reach the sea goddess, at the bottom of the sea.
 He must the stroke her hair and report the difficulties of his people.
 The goddess replies that breaches of taboos have caused their misfortunes.
-Whereupon the shaman returns for the mass confession from all the people who have committed misdeeds.
-Presumably when all sins are confessed, the sea goddess releases the game, returns lost souls, cures illnesses, and generally makes the world right with the Eskimos again.”
+Whereupon, the shaman returns for the mass confession, from all the people who have committed misdeeds.
+Presumably, when all sins are confessed, the sea goddess releases the game, returns lost souls, cures illnesses, and generally makes the world right with the Eskimos again.”

-This story is familiar, ancient and relevant.
-To most people nature has become a resource.
+This story is familiar, ancient, and relevant.
+To most people, nature has become a resource.
 Something framed by a window.
-Many of us have forgotten that we are a part of nature, and no matter how remote it may seem we are inextricably tied to it.
-All we need to do is allow this truth to inform our decisions, and more importantly, to go outside and honour it.
+Many of us have forgotten that we are a part of nature and, no matter how remote it may seem, we are inextricably tied to it.
+All we need to do is allow this truth to inform our decisions and, more importantly, to go outside and honour it.

 Many of us have forgotten the primordial power of nature.
 In America, the Heyoka, or Sioux clown, is a person who has received the greatest vision of the thunderbird, a legendary creature of power and strength.
-The Heyoka remind their people that this “primordial energy of nature is beyond good or evil, and that it doesn’t corresponded to human categories of right and wrong.”
-Carl Jung called the Heyoka “trickster clowns” who represent the shadow, and “kept alive a living connection with it, so that it would not be repressed.”
+The Heyoka remind their people that this “primordial energy of nature is beyond good or evil, and that it doesn”t correspond to human categories of right and wrong.”
+Carl Jung called the Heyoka “trickster clowns”, who represent the shadow, and “kept alive a living connection with it, so that it would not be repressed.”

 The Heyoka is the loneliest of all the sprit paths, and where the shaman and trickster converge.
-These sacred clowns are also found in the Zuni Ne’wekwe or “mud eaters” and the Boogers of the Cherokee.
-Each one bringing awareness of the opposites through backwards humour.
-For example, if it is a hot day they will wrap themselves in blankets and shiver.
-They will ride their horses backwards, and during the most sacred moment of the rituals they will laugh and pass gas.
+These sacred clowns are also found in the Zuni Ne”wekwe or “mud-eaters”, and the Boogers of the Cherokee.
+Each one brings awareness of the opposites, through backwards’ humour.
+For example, if it is a hot day, they will wrap themselves in blankets and shiver.
+They will ride their horses backwards and, during the most sacred moment of the rituals, they will laugh and pass gas.

-Their methods are unconventional, similar to the Crazy Wisdom used in Tibetan Buddhism, which shocks the student out of their fixed ideals and psychological patterns.
+Their methods are unconventional, similar to the Crazy Wisdom, used in Tibetan Buddhism, which shocks the students out of their fixed ideals and psychological patterns.

 In Siberian shamanism, the shaman symbolically combines the two sexes.
-“The shaman behaves as a woman, wears female clothing, and sometimes even takes a husband.
+“The shaman behaves as a woman, wears female clothing and, sometimes, even takes a husband.
 This ritual bisexuality, or asexuality – is considered to be, at the same time, a sign of spirituality, or dealings with the gods and spirits, as well as the source of sacred power.”

-It is interesting to note that Native American cultures recognized three to five gender roles, male, female, two spirit female, two spirit male, and transgendered.
+It is interesting to note that Native American cultures recognized three to five gender roles: male, female, two spirit female, two spirit male, and transgendered.
 Many Native American cultures also recognised that they held “special spiritual powers: of healing, of leading some ceremonies, and of seeing into the future.”
 This was one of the first things that the European settlers tried to change.